Irys-xyz/validator/README.md

 BUNDLER_URL="https://node1.bundlr.network"                      // Bundler Node url
 ```

 You can find an example in the `example.env` file.
-Copy them running:
+Copy them by running:
 ```
 cp example.env .env
 ```